Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 Winter (November–March) is for the bold.
 You can drive the SH8, but conditions change quickly in the mountains—especially at Llogara Pass, where snow and fog sometimes close the road.
 If you’re attempting a winter road trip in Albania, check forecasts thoroughly and allow extra time for detours.

 While the road is paved throughout, the SH8 is full of switchbacks, blind corners, and cliffside views.
+Having driven the SH21—arguably Albania’s narrowest and most winding road—just a few days before tackling the SH8 again, this drive felt like a stress-free pleasure cruise in light traffic.
+However, if you’re a first-timer, you’ll need to stay focused on the curves, especially during summer’s heavy traffic.
 Choosing the right vehicle will make your experience far more enjoyable.

-Compact or mid-size cars are fine if you’re confident behind the wheel.
+Compact or mid-size cars are perfectly fine for the SH8 if you’re confident behind the wheel.
 They handle well and are great for parking in tight towns like Himarë or Dhërmi.
+We rented a Hyundai Bayon for this trip—it was only a month old, and it proved to be perfectly suited for the task.
+Fuel cost 1.7 euros per liter in September 2025.

 SUVs offer better visibility, more comfort on long curves, and enough clearance for side roads leading to beaches like Gjipe or Mirror Beach.
 You’ll especially appreciate the extra stability when descending from Llogara.